smwarsh/100-days-of-code/log.md

 ### Day 91: November 25, 2018

 **Today's Progress**: I read the #node Slack conversation from today, and from that I learned how to fix the error - clear the cache in Google Chrome.
-Then, I watched up to 5:35 in Learn Node video 4, Core Concept - Routing, while taking a bunch of notes.
+Then, I watched up to 5:35 in Learn Node video 4, "Core Concept - Routing," while taking a bunch of notes.

 **Time Spent Coding**: 1h 3m